 Plant-based eating can refer to vegetarian diets, where no meat is eaten but animal products like dairy and egg are still consumed, or vegan, where even milk is a big no. Some people stick to these diets 24/7, while others incorporate plant-based eating into their life alongside meat due to the health and environmental benefits.

 To make planning your holiday meals easier, we’ve gathered plenty of plant-based holiday recipes (both vegetarian and vegan) to add to your menu.
 Here’s a few of our favorites that are delicious enough to convert even meat eaters to the plant side.
+(If you're looking for gluten-free recipes, we've got you covered there, too!)

 Best Vegan Holiday Dishes